IsacPasianotto/cloud-computing-assignment/exercise02/README.md

-# Exercise 2
+# Solution for the `Cloud-advanced` module first assignment.

+This folder contains the provided solution for the first [`Cloud-advanced` module assignment](https://github.com/Foundations-of-HPC/Cloud-advanced-2023/blob/main/Assignments/Exercise.md).

+The assignment file I've considered (it may be changed after this solution is published) is also available in the [assignment.md](./assignment.md) file.

 ## Prerequisites

-Only the basic tools to run a VM are required.
-In particular, you need to have installed:

-- `Vagrant`
-- `libvirt`

-with they respective dependencies.
+The only prerequisites should be the basic virtualization tools and  `Vagrant` with the respective dependencies.

 Since the VM is created using `libvirt`, you'll need also the vagrant plugin `vagrant-libvirt`:

 ```